June 1-6, 2014

 The Energy School program is intended to enhance and develop the risk management skills of staff members by providing an intensive and challenging forum of various aspects of energy risk management.
 The program is for risk management professional staff, and is designed to provide these individuals with knowledge and skills necessary to perform and adapt amid the challenges of the industry.
 Creating an environment that fosters knowledge sharing, applied learning, introspection, interaction, and camaraderie toward personal and professional development is the overarching objective of this program.

-Jack Wesley, former President/CEO of the OIL Group of Companies, headed a search in late 2007 to locate an educational institution as an academic partner for The Energy School.
-He and his counterparts, the President's/CEO's of the other energy mutual companies...the late David Hadler of Energy Insurance Mutual (EIM), David Ripsom of the Nuclear Energy Insurance Limited (NEIL), had conceptualized, sponsored, and launched the first The Energy School program in May 2007 at the Bauer School of Management at the University of Houston.
+Jack Wesley, the former President/CEO of the OIL Group of Companies, along with his counterparts David Ripsom of the Nuclear Energy Insurance Limited (NEIL), and the late David Hadler of Energy Insurance Mutual (EIM) conceptualized, sponsored, and launched The Energy School program in May 2007 at the Bauer School of Management at the University of Houston.
 A six-member steering committee comprised of two members from each of the sponsors, provided direction and guidance through the developmental process.
-The program was successfully launched from May 6-11, 2007, but the Bauer School was unable to accommodate the program for 2008.
-Mr. Wesley and the sponsors, were aware of Saint Joseph's University's Academy of Risk Management and Insurance, and initiated discussions and meetings with the University.
-With strong experience and excellent facilities for conducting executive education, with a venue situated in one of the largest metropolitan areas in the U.S., and with the competence, reputation, and resources of its AACSB Internationally-accredited Haub School of Business, Saint Joseph's University is honored to have been selected by the program sponsors as the new academic home of The Energy School.
+After the Bauer School was unable to accommodate the program for 2008, Mr. Wesley conducted a national search for a new academic partner, which led him to the Academy of Risk Management and Insurance of the Haub School of Business at Saint Joseph's University.
+The sponsors valued the Haub School's international accreditation and reputation, experience in designing and delivering customized executive education, and expertise in the insurance and risk management in ultimately selecting Saint Joseph's University as their new academic partner and making SJU the proud home of the The Energy School program since 2008.

 As you will see from the program itinerary on the website, The Energy School is an intensive program that is designed to engage program participants in thought, information exchange, and dialogue from the classroom sessions to the case study team meetings in the evening.
 Participants will gain the benefit and value of the knowledge, experience, and insights offered by academicians, expert practitioners, and industry leaders.
 The program is designed to offer theoretical foundations upon which participants can apply what has been learned in practical, real-world situations.

-Mr. Sam Cupp, Executive-in-Residence, Instructor, and Board Member of the Academy of Risk Management and Insurance, is the faculty advisor and facilitator for The Energy School program.
+Mr. Mike Angelina, the Executive Director of the Academy of Risk Management and Insurance and a former Chief Risk Officer, is the faculty advisor and facilitator for The Energy School program.
 The staff of the Haub School of Business Center for Professional Development will provide administrative and logistical support for the program.
-The program sponsors who approved the program and funded a major portion of the program fee for participants are: Scott Goodell of EIM, David Ripsom of NEIL, and Robert Stauffer of OIL, who are President and CEO of their respective organizations, with guidance from their colleagues Jill Dominguez (EIM) and Gail Pantry (OMSL/OIL) and Bruce Sassi (NEIL).
-A Steering Committee consisting of representatives of the three sponsoring companies has provided support, guidance, and consultation in creating The Energy School 2012 program.
-They are: Stacey Frey (PPL), Debbie Gaffney (Southern Co.), Bob Harper (BHP Billiton), Graham Kirk (OMSL/OIL), Joe Navarro (Pepco), Bruce Sassi (Chair), and Bob Semet (Exelon, retired).
+The program sponsors who approved the program and funded a major portion of the program fee for participants are: Scott Goodell of EIM, David Ripsom of NEIL, and Robert Stauffer of OIL, who are President and CEO of their respective organizations, with guidance from their colleagues Jill Dominguez (EIM) and Gail Miller (OMSL/OIL) and Bruce Sassi (NEIL).

 Dress code for the program is business casual.

-Participants will receive at registration a program binder containing the program presentations and materials.
+At registration participants will receive a program binder containing the program presentations and materials.
 Cases will be available electronically for the participants to access in advance of the program.
-Four laptop computers will be available (one for each team); access to computers may be limited so participants may want to bring their laptops if desired.
+Laptop computers will be available (one for each team); access to computers may be limited so participants may want to bring their laptops if desired.

 Project Teams/Case Studies